-Expanding Prog Industry-Ready rammes and Initiatives in Building Resilient and Sustainable Human Capital with Capabilities Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+Expanding Prog grammes and Initiatives in Building Resilient and Sustainable Human Capital with Industry-Ready Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 The programmes and initiatives are formulated in an effort to equip locals with the relevant skills, qualifications and work experience which are aligned to the industry and economic needs, thus ensuring a marketable workforce.
 Embracing the need for an inclusive system and society, all programmes and initiatives focus exclusively on enhancing skills of the people, irrespective of their academic or professional background or abilities.
-Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies ☑ Supplementary structural reforms Investing in lifelong learning has a positive impact on the workforce knowledge and skills in response to an ever-changing labour market.
-Lifelong learning individuals are also able to adapt more easily to changes in the labour market and so are in a better position to face strong competition from the global economy. ☑ Supporting policies Funds have been made available by the Government through the National Development Plan to further invest into the development of human capital.
-Activities and Timelines Activities for Year 2022: Develop more training that is aligned to the identified industry requirements.
+Key Initiative Supplementary structural reforms linkage to: 23 Supplementary structural reforms Core Investing in lifelong learning has a positive impact on the workforce knowledge and skills Structural in response to an ever-changing labour market.
+Reforms, in response to an ever-enauging labour market.
+Supplementary Lifelong learning individuals are also able to adapt more easily to changes in the labour Structural market and so are in a better position to face strong competition from the global economy.
+Reforms, manifecture so and in a const position to fact strong composition from the groom contemp. and/or Supporting policies Supporting Policies Funds have been made available by the Government through the National Development Plan to further invest into the development of human capital.
+Activities and Activities for Year 2022: Timelines Develop more training that is aligned to the identified industry requirements.
 Recognition and endorsement of the training not only from industry and regulators but also the central accreditation body.
 Increasing the number of private training centres to provide various learning opportunities for the local workforce.
 Engagement sessions with relevant agencies to develop new programmes to build our human capital.
 Expansion of JobCentre Brunei (JCB) are in plans, which involves expanding JCB's presence in other districts, setting up mobile services, and extending its operations from five to six days a week.

-Measures of Quantitative: progress Number of training programmes developed that are aligned with industry's requirements Rate of labour underutilization - Number of new recruitments and local employment APEC cross- - Human Resources Development Working Group (HRDWG): Align with HRDWG's fora alignment focus on developing education and training - Other APEC working groups such as Tourism Working Group (TWG): Align with one of the priorities under its Strategic Plan (2020-2024) i.e. human capital development
+Measures of Quantitative: progress Number of training programmes developed that are aligned with industry's requirements Rate of labour underutilization Number of new recruitments and local employment APEC cross- fora alignment Human Resources Development Working Group (HRDWG): Align with HRDWG's focus on developing education and training Other APEC working groups such as Tourism Working Group (TWG): Align with one of the priorities under its Strategic Plan (2020-2024) i.e. human capital development